Different Habitat Types

 In contrast to other terrestrial ecosystems, there isn’t a consensus on what actually characterizes mountain or alpine biomes—habitats set at higher elevations well above the treeline.

 Due to fluctuating climatic conditions at more significant elevations, the animal and plant species found in mountainous environments change just as rapidly.
-At the peak of colder mountain ranges, it may seem like the only thing that exists is snow and ice; however, several species have adapted to the more frigid landscape.
+At the peak of colder mountain ranges, it may seem like the only thing that exists is snow and ice.
+However, several species have adapted to the more frigid landscape.

 Mountain habitats have a wealth of amphibians, fish, mammals, and birds, each of which has adapted to rocky terrains and harsh conditions.
-Otherwise, polar bears, penguins, Arctic foxes, wolves, and whales are typically found in polar regions.
+Meanwhile, polar bears, penguins, Arctic foxes, wolves, and whales are typically found in polar regions.

 4. Deserts